 Step three: Fill the opening with a little sand, then drop a votive candle into the top of the insulator.
 Hang and light!
 Easy, unique way to add wonderful garden lighting for any time of year.
 We love this project!

 Ananda at ‘Piece of Rainbow’ has a complete tutorial for her DIY faux metal star lanterns.
 These lanterns are made from card stock!
 She has a complete downloadable pattern for this project for you too.
 Obviously, these can’t be left out in the weather, but can you imagine them for a party or BBQ?
 Love these!
+Reading this post on how to make a garden lantern isn’t the same old boring ideas, right?

 These Pottery Barn inspired Hyannis lanterns from Lo at ‘A Lo and Behold Life’ have a really cool coastal vibe, but I think they would fit into a lot of garden spaces.
 The rope gives it an organic feel, and the project is easy enough with good directions and photos!
 Check out her home tour while you are there… Pretty!